Egg donation is an excellent option for gay couples and single men who hope to become fathers

 The first step is finding and choosing an egg donor

-- Many gay couples select an anonymous egg donor through an egg donation agency.
+- Many gay couples or single intended fathers select a known or anonymous egg donor through an egg donation agency.
 These agencies interview and screen potential egg donors to ensure that each donor is physically able to undergo an egg donation procedure and psychologically able to share her eggs with a family.

 Whether you select an anonymous or a known egg donor, the American Society for Reproductive Medicine, ASRM, recommends that an egg donor be no older than 34 years old.
 This is because a woman’s eggs decrease in quality and quantity as she ages.

-There are several issues to consider when it comes to egg donation
+Issues to consider when it comes to egg donation

 Legal issues: To avoid potential legal issues, all intended parents should have an attorney draft an egg donor contract.
 The contract should state that the egg donor is waiving her parental rights and that all children born from her donated eggs will be the intended parents’ children.
 Also, if you know the egg donor, the egg donor contract should spell out the terms of any future relationship between the donor and your child.

 Financial issues: If you decide to build a family through egg donation and surrogacy, you usually must bear all of the costs associated with it.
 While it is worth checking with your insurance, you will likely have to cover all medical costs for you and your surrogate, including the cost of any complications.